 Preflop Mistake #3: Playing Too Passively Against Raises

-Playing too passively against opens – often calling and rarely 3-betting – may be the single biggest and most common mistake I see in low stakes game.
+Playing too passively against opens by just calling and rarely 3-betting may be the biggest and most common mistake I see in low stakes games.

-It is almost unbelievable how frequent I see players flat opens with strong hands as opposed to 3-betting.
-Whether it be to trap an opponent or due to a fear of playing large pots, choosing not to 3-bet your stronger holdings is a big mistake for several reasons:
+It is hard to believe how frequently players flat opens with strong hands as opposed to 3-betting.
+Whether it be to trap an opponent, or a fear of playing large pots, choosing not to 3-bet your stronger holdings is a mistake for several reasons.

 - Flatting opens leaves value on the table

-By 3-betting opening raises with strong hands, you will extract more value from your opponents by increasing the size of the pot early.
+By 3-betting opening raises with strong hands, you will extract more value from your opponents by increasing the size of the pot early in the hand.

-By doing this, the equity of your hand is preserved and you increase your likelihood of having the best hand at showdown.
+Consequently, the equity of your hand is preserved, and you increase the likelihood of having the best hand at showdown.
 Take AKo/AKs for example:

 Against just one player, AK is a solid favorite with 60% equity versus a player who raised and called a 3-bet from MP2.
-This illustrates the benefit of isolating opening raisers with 3-bets and why passively calling preflop can be problematic.
+This illustrates the benefit of isolating opening raisers with 3-bets, and why passively calling pre-flop is problematic.

-There are a couple things to be aware of when 3-betting preflop.
-It is important to make sure your 3-betting range is comprised of more than just value hands.
-3-betting only strong hands will make you easy to beat, allowing opponents to fold all but their strongest hands to your 3-bets.
-By adding some bluffs into your 3-betting range (using hands with good equity versus your opponent’s calling range), you make it difficult for your opponents to counter your strategy.
+There are a couple things to be aware of when 3-betting pre-flop.
+First, it is important to make sure your 3-betting range is comprised of more than just value hands.
+3-betting only strong hands is predictable, and will make you easy to beat by allowing opponents to fold all but their strongest hands to you.
+By adding some bluffs to your 3-betting range (using hands with good equity versus your opponent’s calling range), you make it difficult for your opponents to counter your strategy.

-Also, be sure to keep in mind the relationship between position and strength of range when 3-betting; be wary of how strong the ranges of your opponents are and whether you can 3-bet for value against them or not.
+Second, be sure to keep in mind the relationship between position and strength of range when 3-betting; be wary of how strong your opponents’ ranges are, and determine whether you can 3-bet for value against them.

 Flatting opens with a wide range can sometimes be reasonable from later positions, especially from the button.
 More on that in Mistake #7 below.